1987 United Kingdom general election

-The Conservatives were returned to government, having suffered a net loss of only 21 seats, which left them with 376 MPs and a reduced but still strong majority of 102 seats.
-Labour succeeded in resisting the challenge by the SDP–Liberal Alliance to maintain its position as HM Official Opposition.
-Moreover, Labour managed to increase its vote share in Scotland, Wales and the North of England.
-Yet Labour still returned only 229 MPs to Westminster; and in certain London constituencies which Labour had held before the election, the Conservatives actually made gains.
+The Alliance between the SDP and the Liberal Party was renewed, but co-leaders David Owen and David Steel could not agree whether to support either major party in the event of a hung parliament.
 The election was a disappointment for the Alliance, which saw its vote share fall and suffered a net loss of one seat as well as former SDP leader Roy Jenkins losing his seat to Labour.
 This led to the two Alliance parties merging completely soon afterwards to become the Liberal Democrats.
 In Northern Ireland, the main unionist parties maintained their alliance in opposition to the Anglo-Irish Agreement; however, the Ulster Unionist Party (UUP) lost two seats to the Social Democratic and Labour Party (SDLP).
 One of the UUP losses was former Cabinet Minister Enoch Powell, famous for his stance against immigration, and formerly a Conservative MP.

-To date the Conservatives have not matched or surpassed their 1987 seat total in any general election held subsequently, although they recorded a greater share of the popular vote in the 2019 general election.
-This Parliament, the 50th of its kind, would also be the last time that a Conservative government has lasted a full term with an overall majority of seats in Parliament, until the 2015-17 parliament.

 The election night was covered live on the BBC, presented by David Dimbleby, Peter Snow and Robin Day.
-It was also broadcast on ITV, presented by Sir Alastair Burnet, Peter Sissons and Alastair Stewart.
+It was also broadcast on ITV, presented by Alastair Burnet, Peter Sissons and Alastair Stewart.